-Windows, which was Microsoft’s core product for decades, is currently in third place in revenue ($23bn) and growing just in low single digits.
-Its importance, at least for revenue, is decreasing.
+Windows, which was Microsoft’s core product for decades, is currently in third place in revenue ($25bn) and growing just in single digits.
+Its importance, at least for direct revenue, is decreasing.

 This decreasing importance of Windows for Microsoft’s revenue is more visible from relative shares of each revenue stream on total revenue.
 Windows share on revenue has been decreasing throughout the years.
 It is still growing in nominal terms, but other revenue streams like Server Product and Cloud services or even Office are growing much faster, decreasing Windows’ relative share.

-The numbers shown above are based on 2021 financials which did not include the recently announced $75bn acquisition of Activision Blizzard.
-If this huge acquisition comes through regulatory approvals, gaming revenue might get bigger than revenue from Windows, which will be a huge historic shift.
+The numbers shown above are based on 2022 financials which did not include the recently announced $75bn acquisition of Activision Blizzard.
+If this huge acquisition comes through regulatory approvals, gaming revenue might in time be bigger than revenue from Windows, which will be a huge historic shift.

 The main driver of Microsoft’s revenue growth is obviously Azure, which is part of the Server Products and Cloud Services product category.
 Azure is now the beating heart for Microsoft not only as a backend infrastructure that Microsoft products depend on but also as a revenue generator.

-In 2021 Azure Cloud Services revenue (without Server Products) was $30bn, growing by 50%.
-Therefore it is just a matter of a few years before revenue from Azure will be higher than revenue from Office, Microsoft’s historical money maker.
+In 2022 Azure Cloud Services revenue (without Server Products) was $44bn, growing by 45%.
+Therefore it is nearly certain that next year, revenue from Azure will be higher than revenue from Office, Microsoft’s historical money maker.

 This part was just a quick introduction to show where is Microsoft’s revenue coming from and which parts are growing at a faster pace and which at a slower one.
 Let’s now dive into how Microsoft makes money by exploring its business model and revenue model piece by piece, starting with customers.

 If you want to dig deeper into Microsoft financials instead, check my article about Microsoft’s financial statements. or article breaking down Microsoft’s revenue by product, segment and geography.

 🧑 Who Are Microsoft’s Customers?
 Where Does Microsoft Revenue Come From?